EmiLyGal/TinyTots_website/README.md

 ### User story
 #### 1. As a new visitor:
-- I want to easily find information on courses, prices and dates
+- I want to easily find information on courses, prices and dates,
 - I want to look for accreditation from authorities, for recommendations from other parents,
 - I want to have a possibility of getting in contact with company if I have any doubts or questions.